 When is the best season for cycling the Shimanami Kaido?
 Let’s explore from different perspectives, such as comfortable temperatures for long rides, beautiful scenery, and delicious local foods.

-The Sunny Shimanami Kaido
+The sunny Shimanami Kaido

-The Western Seto Inland Sea
+The western Seto Inland Sea

 The Shimanami Kaido is a famous cycling route connecting Japan’s main island of Honshu and Shikoku.
 It stretches between Onomichi City in Hiroshima Prefecture and Imabari City in Ehime Prefecture.
 The course lets cyclists ride across several bridges connecting islands densely scattered in the area called the Geiyo Islands.
 Among international travelers, cycling the Shimanami Kaido is well-known as a must-do activity when visiting Japan.